festicket/front-end-meta/proposals/translations.md

 ## Problems
 A list of the problems of our current translations system.

+### No live translations
+The translations lives in the repository and new translations are downloaded manually by developers.
+This means that there is an unknow delay between the translators work and the translations appearing on the live website.

+### Race condition between work in progress
+Currently when two developer works on the same resource on two different branches they end up deleting each other work.

+This is because Transifex doesn't allow new strings to be pushed individually, we can only push a whole resource, this is a destructive action: if a string is stored in Transifex but is not pushed when we update the resource will be deleted.

+### Manual operations
+A system that involve manual operation is subject to systematic errors, we want to reduce the manual operation as much as possible.

+### Translator have no context of the string that are translated
+String are presented as list, this makes difficult for translation to understand where each string is used.

 ## Proposed Solutions
 A list of possible solutions to the problems listed above, the same problem may have multiple solutions, as some of this solution may solve more than one problem.